gabiarmada/Roadiness/README.md

 This section focuses on assigning unique lat/long participant GPS coordinates to roadiness levels and their corresponding grid cells.
 Refer to [commutes_to_gricell.R](https://github.com/gabiarmada/Roadiness/blob/main/commutes_to_gridcell.R).
 Let's step through this R code. <br />

 After loading the required packages, we must first define a coordinate system.
 I am using the same coordinate system defined in Dr. Henneman's Roadiness plot:
 ```
 p4s <- "+proj=lcc +lat_1=33 +lat_2=45 +lat_0=40 +lon_0=-97 +a=6370000 +b=6370000"
 ```

 <br />
-Next, load in the unique commutes data and assign it to a data frame ```gridPoints```.
-This data frame contains only unique latitude & longitude GPS locations collected by participants: <br />
+Next, load in the unique commutes data and assign it to a data frame `gridPoints`.
+This data frame contains only unique latitude & longitude GPS locations collected by participants:
 ```
 load(here("unique_commutes_df.Rdata"))
 gridPoints <- data.frame(unique_commutes_df)